The Lutheran church of Annenkirche cannot be found on the “tourist gems” map, the path to it is not trodden by all-knowing guides.

 In 1935, the temple was closed.
 And four years later, “Spartak” cinema was unexpectedly organized within the walls of a spiritual institution.
 Native Petersburgers know, that back in the 80s, this place was one of the few where Soviet citizens could see the masterpieces of world cinema, which had long been derived from the all-union rental.

 In the 90s a rock club was opened in the building.
-Alternative music sounded in its walls, a casino, a bar, and even a tattoo parlor worked here.
+Alternative music sounded in its walls, a casino, a bar, and even a tattoo parlour worked here.
 Attempt to revive the Lutheran church came in 1992-1997.
 In parallel with the film shows, there were also church services.
 In 2002, it was decided to break this strange neighborship by transferring the temple to Сhurch.

 But Annenkirche had to endure a new ordeal – the strongest fire, that destroyed everything except walls.
 Now the church, numbered among the monuments of federal significance, is being restored and gradually transformed.
 There are church services.
 And in its burnt-out walls, a special cultural space is created: people of creative professions gather here, exhibitions, performances, organ concerts, lectures, and even operas are getting organized.

-Since 2009, the temple, left without a roof by this time, in a state of utter devastation, by decision of the Governor Valentina Matvienko, was transferred to the city management.
+Since 2009, the temple, left without a roof by this time, in a state of utter devastation, by the decision of the Governor Valentina Matvienko, was transferred to the city management.
 This allowed to carry out the restoration of external facades of the temple, repair the roof.
 Now the Annenkirche visitors and just passersby see on Kirochnaya street the historical appearance of the St. Anne’s church.

 A new stage of revival – the restoration of interiors.
 Covered with a peeling, burnt plaster walls, that resembles an apocalyptic picture are liked by young people it for being atmospheric.
 And yet they require significant material investments, as well as the restoration of the cross onto the bell tower.